deepdoctection/notebooks/README.md

 In this repo you will find jupyter notebooks that used to be in the main repo [**deep**doctection](https://github.com/deepdoctection/deepdoctection).
 If you encouter problems, feel free to open an issue in the **deep**doctection repository.

-In addition, the repo contains a folder with examples that are used in the notebooks.
+In addition, the repo contains a folder with examples that are used in the notebooks.git

 [Get_Started.ipynb](Get_Started.ipynb):
 - Introduction to **deep**doctection